-Johanna Brierley Jewellery Design was founded in 2007 after a lifelong fascination with jewellery in its many forms.
-Johanna is known primarily for her Lucky Stone Collection, which is inspired by unique stones that generations of her family have found on the shores Lake Winnipeg at Gimli.
+Johanna founded Johanna Brierley Jewellery Design in 2007 after applying her lifelong fascination with jewellery in its many forms.
+Johanna is known primarily for her Lucky Stone Collection, which is inspired by unique hole stones found on the shores Lake Winnipeg in Gimli, Manitoba.

 These stones, which can be found on beaches all over the world, have influenced Johanna's jewellery design since childhood, forming the basis for her first collection in sterling silver.
 These "lucky stones" continue to play a role in her jewellery design, which has grown to include the Melt Collection, Droplets, Bridal, and countless custom and one-of-a-kind pieces fashioned in both sterling silver and 18k gold.
 She has spent the last several years expanding her gold collection in particular, taking inspiration from nature, film, literature, travel, gemstones, and art.

 Her time studying jewellery at George Brown College in Toronto and the practical experience gained by working with established jewellery designers motivated her to start her own company.
-And as a result of Johanna's creativity, talent and passion, JBJD has increased its revenue exponentially over the last 13 years, and her work can be found in retailers all over North America.
+As a result of Johanna's creativity, talent and passion, JBJD has grown exponentially over the last 14 years, and her work can be found in retailers all over North America.
 When she isn't travelling the world seeking experiences and inspiration, Johanna works in her studio in Winnipeg, Manitoba, Canada.